What is Cerebral Palsy Therapy?

 When the brain is not able to move muscles in the arms or legs, the joints bend and “freeze.”
 These are called contractures.
 Contractures can become permanent without exercise.
 Physical therapy can help prevent this.

 Physical therapists also help children with cerebral palsy improve their fine and gross motor skills.
 Small muscle movements of fingers and hands are fine motor skills.
-Examples are holding a pencil or utensil.
-Gross motor skills are movements of large muscle groups like the legs, thighs, and torso.
-Examples are standing, walking and balancing.
+Examples are holding a pencil or a utensil.
+Gross motor skills refer to movements involving large muscle groups, such as the legs, thighs, and torso.
+Examples are standing, walking, and balancing.

 How a Physical Therapist Can Help